How to identify WordPress plugins with clean code

 2. Visit different pages on your site

-5. Look for red error messages that weren’t there before
+5. Look for red error messages that were not there before

 Count database tables